mcolebrook/code-con/README.md

 | code-server |          Web app         | Cannot install MS extensions (violates Term-of-Service, TOS) |
 |:-----------:|:------------------------:|:------------------------------------------------------------:|

+The VS Code image has the C/C++ extension already installed.

 ## Uses

 - Headless server: run app with X in a remote server.
 - Reproducible science: pack all the tools needed for a experiment along with the IDE in order to re-run it.